Retail: Types of retail outlets

-Method
+Impact of technology

 When discussing the impact of technology on shopping and retail, e-commerce is often the first thing that comes to mind for retailers.
 However, technologies such as big data, artificial intelligence, computer vision and the Internet of Things have used data to transform every part of the shopping experience, from browsing to checkout.

 It is important for organizations to embrace digital disruption in order to gain a competitive advantage.
 When an industry experiences digital disruption, it typically signals that consumer needs are shifting.
 Retailers enhance their analytics process and make better informed decisions thanks to big data, artificial intelligence, computer vision, and the Internet of Things.
 The use of data by retailers is mostly evident in the following aspects, based on the above-mentioned new technologies: